joelberkeley/words/setup-idris-neovim.md

   No code actions available
   ```
   **Solution**
   Fix all compiler errors in the code and its dependencies.
-If you cannot find the errors within Neovim, build the project from the command line.
+If you cannot find the errors from within Neovim, build the project from the command line.
   **Explanation**
   The LSP only works if the code in the current module, and the modules it imports, compiles.
 Meanwhile, compiler errors don't always appear in the editor at the same place as the error: they can appear at the top of the module, for example.